 When we moved from North America to Prague and then Budapest, the issue solved itself: we no longer had a dryer, and therefore no longer needed dryer sheets.

 However, when COVID struck, we moved home.
 We wanted to be closer to family and take advantage of our public health coverage in Canada.
 Back in Canada, we once again have a dryer.

 And it got me wondering about dryer sheets.

 I’ve done a ton of research lately about cleaning products and the chemicals they’re often full of.
-And while I’ve had a lot of success finding baby safe stain remover, baby safe dish soap, experimenting with homemade laundry detergent, and using fragrance free cleaning products, I was skeptical about dryer sheets.
+And while I’ve had a lot of success finding baby safe stain remover, baby safe dish soap and natural dishwasher detergent, experimenting with homemade laundry detergent, and using fragrance free cleaning products, I was skeptical about dryer sheets.

 Dryer sheets are a type of fabric softener, and the Environmental Working Group generally recommends you avoid fabric softener because some common ingredients are associated with asthma.